marsel-edu/docs/privacy-policy.md

 ## Sensitive Personal Information

 Company does not intentionally collect sensitive personal information through its website.
 However, due to the nature of audio recording and transcription services, sensitive information may be incidentally captured in recorded conversations.
 Users should exercise caution when recording such information.
-(This section can remain substantially the same as your current policy.)

 ## Children’s Privacy